raminder2711/Many-to-Many---SQL/README.md

 ![image](https://user-images.githubusercontent.com/119749518/215283271-56f6c5f4-481a-47a9-a4ac-f713c5382796.png)

-We can get the same by using IF
+## The same result can also be achieved by using IF function

     SELECT
             CONCAT(first_name, ' ', last_name) AS Reviewer,